joshytheprogrammer/hashnode-posts/cl6mo4ekl03qtj2nv6i4sfzyt.md

 ### Hide content

-Comments can be used to hide entire html elements from the browser while still keeping them within your reach.
+Comments can be used to hide entire HTML elements from the browser while still keeping them within your reach.

 ```html
 <p>Are you a good boy? </p>